 Webinar: Operationalizing Machine Learning - Serving ML Models

 What it’s about: Based on the O’Reilly eBook by Boris Lublinsky mentioned above, this Lightbend webinar digs into different ways to build the right model-scoring solution, using several popular stream processing engines and frameworks such as Python, Beam, Flink, Spark, Kafka streams and Akka.

 What it’s about: Most machine learning algorithms are designed to work with stationary data, but in reality, streaming data is rarely stationary.
 What happens over time is called "Concept Drift", where models based on data collected within a fixed time period begins to suffer from a loss of prediction quality.
-In this webinar by Emre Velipasaoglu, Principal Data Scientist at Lightbend, we look at the benefits of monitoring the model quality by testing the inputs and predictions for changes over time, and using change points in retraining decisions.
+In this webinar by Emre Velipasaoglu, we look at the benefits of monitoring the model quality by testing the inputs and predictions for changes over time, and using change points in retraining decisions.

 Bonus: How to design, build, deploy, and manage ML, streaming, and Fast Data applications

 As a bonus check out Cloudflow, our tool for rapidly building and running streaming data applications on Kubernetes.
 Read more about how Cloudflow can help accelerate your journey to the real-time enterprise by simplifying the development, deployment, and operations of complex, multi-component streaming data pipelines.
 Alternatively, you can request a Cloudflow demo!